noralschimpf/Weather-Preprocessing/README.md

 Generating flight files requires access to a database of Integrated Flight Format (IFF) entries.
 Once available, the program in `Track_Gen_C-files` may be compiled to generate the appropriate flight plan (`_fp.txt.`) and track-point (`_trk.txt`) files.
 Flight-plan and track-point CSV's may be dropped directly into `Data/IFF_Flight_Plans` and `Data/IFF_Track_Points` respectively.
 * `IFF_Track_Point_Prep.py` should be executed first.
 It will downsample the number of track-point entries and save the track-points into directores sorted by-date using the first available timestamp.
 Processed Track points will be saved to `Data/IFF_Track_Points/Sorted/`
 * `IFF_Flight_Plan_Prep.py` May then be executed.
 It will parse the initially-reported waypoints and navaids into their latitude and longitude coordinates by querying [OpenNav](https://opennav.com/).
-These will be interpolated and, if possible, assigned a timestamp from the flight's track point file.
+These will be assigned a timestamp from the flight's track point file, and then interpolated to a target number of samples.
   * Since OpenNav is queried to find waypoint and navaid coordinates, an internet connection is required for this script.

 #### Preparing EchoTop Data
 * Echotop Data is mapped in terms of a relative distance from a reference coordinate.
 Executing `NC_Data_Prep.py` will convert this mapping into latitude and longitude coordinates, as well as move the file to it's sorted by-date folder, `Data/EchoTop/Sorted`.
   * Much like with the Flight file preparation, EchoTop data should be placed directly in `Data/Echotop/`